vkarpov15/shidoshi/README.md

 ### Wiring the Reducers

 Next up is the auth reducer.
-Remember there's 2 events we need to handle from the login component, 'LOGIN' and 'UPDATE_FIELD_AUTH', plus we need to set the 'inProgress' field when there's a request in progress.
+Remember there's 2 actions we need to handle from the login component, 'LOGIN' and 'UPDATE_FIELD_AUTH', plus we need to set the 'inProgress' field when there's a request in progress.
-Let's write separate handlers for each of these events.
+Let's write separate handlers for each of these actions.

 ```javascript
 export default (state = {}, action) => {